MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 ## [Connecting to a vCore-based Azure Cosmos DB for MongoDB Cluster](#tab/CBDMongovCore)

-### Explore Your Resources

 1. In the **Azure Databases** extension, expand the **Azure Resources** section.
-2. Locate **Subscription** you have your MongoDB workload.
+1. Locate **Subscription** you have your MongoDB workload.
 Under the desired subscription, you will notice **Azure Cosmos DB for MongoDB (vCore)** branch.
 Expand the branch to view your clusters and databases.

-### Select and Access Your Cluster

 1. Choose your Azure Cosmos DB for MongoDB (vCore) cluster from the expanded list.

-### Authenticate with Your Admin Password

 1. When prompted, enter the admin password for your cluster.
-2. Once authenticated, you’ll gain access to your cluster.
+1. Once authenticated, you’ll gain access to your cluster.

 > [!NOTE]
 > Your password is only used for authentication and is not stored.